Onfido survey finds that portrayals of fraud in popular culture are influencing views on criminal activity and fraud prevention

 Amidst the growing prominence of fraud in popular culture, there is a recognition amongst consumers of the importance of education on identity fraud.
 This is both to protect themselves and to deter others from attempting to commit the crime.
 More than half (53%) of respondents say adults need better education on fraud protection, while almost 1-in-2 (48%) think the elderly need better education on navigating online fraud.

-Businesses should ensure their onboarding process incorporates assistive technologies like screen readers, device font resizing, and elements that are optimised to help users with visual or motor disabilities to navigate the identity verification process, to increase all users’ chances of being successfully verified.
+Businesses should ensure their onboarding process incorporates assistive technologies like screen readers, device font resizing, and elements that are optimized to help users with visual or motor disabilities to navigate the identity verification process, to increase all users’ chances of being successfully verified.

 Mike Tuchen, CEO of Onfido

-Watch the webinar, Fraud pop culture - raising awareness or damaging consumer trust? to find out more about how to instill confidence in your ability to verify and protect identities.
+Watch the webinar, Fraud pop culture - raising awareness or damaging consumer trust?
+To find out more about how to instill confidence in your ability to verify and protect identities.

 This study of 2,000 nationally representative respondents in the UK and US was commissioned by Onfido in partnership with Censuswide, between 21 April 2022 and 25 April 2022.
 Censuswide abides by and employs members of the Market Research Society which is based on the ESOMAR principles.